-- A. In accordance with the Company's Articles of Incorporation, if there is a balance after deducting accumulated deficits from profit, the Company shall distribute bonus to the employees and pay remuneration to the directors that should be 3%-5% and not be higher than 3%, respectively, of the total distributed amount. - B. The estimation amount of the employees' compensation for the years ended December 31, 2022 and 2021 were NT\$3,043 and NT\$2,485, respectively; the estimation amount of the directors' remuneration were NT\$0 and NT\$1,242, respectively.
+A. In accordance with the Company's Articles of Incorporation, if there is a balance after deducting accumulated deficits from profit, the Company shall distribute bonus to the employees and pay remuneration to the directors that should be 3%-5% and not be higher than 3%, respectively, of the total distributed amount.

+B. The estimated employee compensation amounts for the years ending December 31, 2023 and 2022 are NT\$3,282 and NT\$3,043 respectively; the estimated amounts of directors' remuneration are both NT\$0.
 The above-mentioned amount are recognized in wages and salaries.

-In 2022, the employee remuneration is estimated at 5% and 0% based on the profit of the year and directors' remuneration.
-According to the resolution of the board of directors on March 14, 2023, employee remuneration will be paid in cash.
+In 2023, the employee remuneration is estimated at 4.46% and 0% based on the profit of the year and directors' remuneration.
+The board of directors approved the actual allocation amount of NT\$3,282 and NT\$0, of which employee remuneration will be paid in cash.

-The 2021 employee remuneration and directors' remuneration as resolved by the board of directors are NT\$2,485 and NT\$1,242 respectively, which are consistent with the amounts recognized in the 2021 financial report.
+The employee remuneration and director remuneration for 2022 approved by the board of directors are consistent with the amounts recognized in the 2022 annual financial report.